 (1) Upon imposing punishment for a prison offence, a superintendent or visiting justice shall enter, in a book to be called the punishment book, a statement of the nature of the offence for which he has imposed punishment, the date of the offence, the name of the offender and the punishment imposed and shall sign and date the entry.

+(1a) If a punishment is imposed using a video link under section 74A and the punishment book is not available for immediate signing, the visiting justice shall sign and date a statement of the nature of the offence for which punishment has been imposed, the date of the offence, the name of the offender and the punishment imposed, and send it to the relevant superintendent for entry into the punishment book.

 (2) The superintendent shall send forthwith to the chief executive officer particulars of every entry made in the punishment book.

 [Section 80 amended by No. 47 of 1987 s.
 11; No. 113 of 1987 s.
-32.]
+32; No. 65 of 2006 s.
+28.]

 81. Reports of punishments under section 79 to chief executive officer